schmiatz/agave/docs/src/operations/guides/validator-failover.md

 ### Generating Junk Identities

 Both validators need to have secondary identities to assume when not actively voting.
-You can generate these "junk" identities on each of your validators like so:
+You can generate these unstaked identities on each of your validators like so:
 ```
 solana-keygen new -s --no-bip39-passphrase -o unstaked-identity.json
 ```